tabulify/tabulify/contrib/README.md

 * [site-broken task](../Taskfile.yml) to get the broken links
 * [site-sync task](../Taskfile.yml) to sync the database
 * [site-frontmatter task](../Taskfile.yml) to sync the frontmatter
-* [install-cli](script/install-cli) - Create a client distribution and installs it locally
 * [doc-exec](script/doc-exec) - Run code in the code block of the [tabulify website](../docs-tabul/README.md)
   and update the console block

 ## Doc